B.S.G. in Geology

 The Geology faculty at the University of Mississippi has broad experience in industry, academic research, and share a passion for student engagement.

-Freshmen may directly enroll in B.S.Geology with an ACT Math score of at least 24 (or SAT equiv) or 3.2 high school core GPA.
-Students transferring to the program from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.
+Freshmen may directly enroll with ACT Math score of min 24 (or SAT equiv) or 3.2 high school core GPA.
+TRansfer students from other majors or other institutions must have 2.25 cumulative GPA as well as 24 ACT Math score or 76 ALEKS math placement score or B in MATH 125 or higher math class.

 Meaghan Dice's current role with Shell Oil supports work in the deep water Gulf of Mexico.
 Her job tasks include analyzing geology and quantifying oil volumes of Miocene/Pliocene reservoirs.
 She also oversees drilling operations in the field and informs the multidisciplinary team of geologists as they drill.